linode/docs/docs/guides/tools-reference/custom-kernels-distros/install-a-custom-distribution-on-a-linode/index.md

 Some installers offer an option to place `/boot` on a separate partition.
 If you intend to make use of the steps in the [second part](#linode-manager-compatibility) of this guide for Linode Manager compatibility, it's important that your `/boot` directory is located on the same partition as your root filesystem.
 {{< /note >}}

 1. Once the installation completes, close the Glish window and return to the Cloud Manager.
-Reboot into your *Boot* profile and open the Glish console.
+Reboot into your *Main* profile and open the Glish console.
 You have access to a login prompt:

     ![Glish Console Prompt](install-custom-distro-glish-console.png "Glish Console Prompt")